alicolville/Weight-Tracker/docs/challenges.md

 ### All Challenges

 The initial screen lists all of the Challenges that have been setup.
 They can exist in two states,  **opened**  or  **closed**.
-If a Challenge is open, then user’s weight entries that fall within the date range criteria will cause an update to Challenge’s league table.
+If a Challenge is open, then user's weight entries that fall within the date range criteria will cause an update to Challenge's league table.
 However, if closed, the league table will no longer be updated – which is handy if you wish to show historic league tables.

 [![List of all challenges](/assets/images/challenges-all-small.png)](/assets/images/challenges-all.png)